oduwa/DropDownMenu/README.md

 ```objective-c
 @property(nonatomic, strong)UIImageView *headerImageView
 ```
 Image View for the header.
-Has all the customizability of any other UIImageView.
+Has all the customizability of any other *UIImageView*.

 ```objective-c
 @property(nonatomic, strong)UIImageView *profileImageView
 ```
 Image View for the profile picture.
-Has all the customizability of any other UIImageView.
+Has all the customizability of any other *UIImageView*.

 ```objective-c
 @property(nonatomic, strong)UILabel *profileLabel
 ```
 Text Label for the text beneath the profile picture.
-Has all the customizability of any other UILabel.
+Has all the customizability of any other *UILabel*.

 ```objective-c
 @property(nonatomic, strong)UIImageView *topRightUtilityView
 ```
 Image View for the cog at the top right.
-Has all the customizability of any other UIImageView.
+Has all the customizability of any other *UIImageView*.
 The image defaults to a gear cog to be used for a "settings" section but can be changed to whatever other image you want.

 ```objective-c
 @property(nonatomic, copy) void (^topRightUtilityButtonBlock)(UIView *utilityView)